China’s Renewables Surge Hindered by Persistent Coal Expansion and Rising Energy Consumption

 Credit: Sungrow Floating

-'s ambitious growth in the sector, marked by a 47% increase in solar power capacity and a 15.6% rise in wind capacity, faces obstacles due to ongoing coal capacity expansion and a rapid surge in energy consumption, according to a report by the (CREA) and the Heinrich Böll Foundation (HBF).
+'s ambitious growth in the sector, marked by a 47% increase in power capacity and a 15.6% rise in wind capacity, faces obstacles due to ongoing coal capacity expansion and a rapid surge in energy consumption, according to a report by the (CREA) and the Heinrich Böll Foundation (HBF).

 The report acknowledges China's significant strides in renewables, highlighting the potential for emissions to peak and decrease if the current expansion rate is sustained.
 However, challenges persist, with the need for intensified efforts in energy efficiency and a transformation of the growth model to address soaring energy consumption that exceeds “1.5-degree scenarios.”